 I love a good mushroom compound butter.
-Candy cap mushrooms, with their strong aroma of maple syrup can make a good butter too, and, unlike the aforementioned, it can be sweet instead of savory. (if you're looking for a savory version, try my fresh porcini butter or dried black trumpet butter).
+Candy cap mushrooms, with their strong aroma of maple syrup can make a good butter too, and, unlike the aforementioned, it can be sweet instead of savory.

 If you have some candy caps and are looking for something to make with them, if you haven't tried them, please make my candy cap caramels first, if you have some extra, or you've already tried the caramels (can you tell they're my favorite) go ahead and give this a spin.

 The finished butter is sweet, fluffy and rich, thanks in part to how maple syrup reacts with fat in the butter, as well as the extra air that gets incorporated into it from the food processor.
 Here's a couple ways I would use it.

 - Whisked into warm cream or custard sauces

 - Cinnamon raisin bread (a family favorite at my house)

 - Smeared onto lefse (because I'm Scandinavian, don'tcha know!)

 Maple Candy Cap Mushroom Butter

 - ¼ cup heavy cream

 - 1 generous tablespoon ground dried candy cap mushrooms